Defending against Backdoor Attacks via Module Switching: Experiments

-Out of the four possible three-model combinations from our victim model pool, our method successfully identified the optimal combination in three cases.
-Even in the single case where our method selected a suboptimal combination (BadNet, InsertSent, and LWS), the defense remained highly effective, achieving a low average ASR of 13.0\%.
-For the optimal combinations identified by our method, we observed consistent improvements over the baseline, which already achieved strong performance with average ASRs below 20\%.
-Our approach demonstrated superior performance both in terms of overall average ASR and in mitigating individual attacks, validating its effectiveness in handling multiple spurious correlations through multi-model fusion.
+\textbf{Three-Model Fusion Defense.} When three backdoored models are available, even baseline WAG already shows strong results.
+However, our module-switching approach achieves consistently stronger defense.
+Using the strategy in~\Cref{fig:three_strategy} (see~\Cref{appendix:multiple-fusion}), MSD reduces the average ASR to below 20\% across different combinations, outperforming WAG as reported in~\Cref{tab:sst2-three}.

+\textbf{Merging Models with Collusive Backdoors.} Although WAG achieves relatively low ASRs when combining multiple models, in a realistic yet underexplored scenario some models may share identical backdoors.
+In such settings, WAG degenerates to fewer-model behavior, reducing its defensive effectiveness.
+In contrast, our module-switching strategy is more resilient, as it strategically disrupts these recurring shortcuts.
+Using the strategy in~\Cref{fig:four_strategy} (see~\Cref{appendix:multiple-fusion}), MSD outperforms WAG under collusion, as shown in~\Cref{tab:four_models}, demonstrating robustness against collusive models.

-\paragraph{\textbf{Comparison of Different Strategies.}} We investigate the defense performance using two different evolutionary search strategies, with and without early stopping, as illustrated in~\Cref{fig:strategy_initial} and~\ref{fig:strategy_adopted}, and present their fitness score breakdown in~\Cref{tab:strategy-comparison} in~\Cref{appendix:fitness_score}.
-The early stopping criterion terminates the search when no improvement in fitness score is observed over 100,000 iterations.
-We observe a positive correlation between the fitness score and defense performance: the adopted strategy without early stopping achieves a higher fitness score and reduces the ASR by 27.2\%.
-By examining the score breakdowns and the visualized combinations, we attribute this improvement to fewer violations of residual connection rules in the adopted strategy, which helps disrupt subtle spurious correlations more effectively.
+\textbf{Comparison of Different Strategies.} We compare two evolutionary search strategies--with and without early stopping--shown in~\Cref{fig:strategy_initial,fig:strategy_adopted}, and report their fitness scores in~\Cref{tab:strategy-comparison} of~\Cref{appendix:fitness_score}.
+The early stopping terminates the search when no improvement in fitness score is observed over 100,000 iterations.
+We observe a positive correlation between the fitness score and defense performance: the adopted strategy without early stopping achieves a higher score and reduces the ASR by 27.2\%.
+Based on score breakdowns and visualizations, we attribute the improvement to fewer residual rule violations, which more effectively disrupt subtle spurious correlations.

+\textbf{Diversity of Discovered Strategies.} We further examine the structural diversity of strategies produced by the evolutionary search.
+Using three strategies obtained from different random seeds (\Cref{fig:strategy_adopted,fig:strategy_alternatives}), we compute their module-level overlap.
+As detailed in~\Cref{appendix:strategy_overlap}, only 10 out of 144 module positions coincide across all strategies (6.94\%), with no region or module type exhibiting higher consistency than others.
+This demonstrates that MSD does not rely on a narrow set of critical layers but instead induces broad structural disruption, which helps mitigate backdoor effects and makes the searched strategies transferable and reusable across different scenarios.